gleman17/laravel-ab/README.md

 - `ExperimentNewVisitor` gets triggered once an experiment gets assigned to a new visitor.
 You can grab the experiment as a property of the event.
 - `GoalCompleted` gets triggered once a goal is completed.
 You can grab the goal as a property of the event.

+### Url Overrides

+For the purposes of testing the look and feel of your page you'll sometimes want to specify a particular experiment to run.
+Just attach a parameter of ab_exp=[experiment name] to your url and this will be the experiment that runs, regardless of the session state.

 ### Testing

 ``` bash